BEagle1984/silverback/docs/guides/mediator.md

 ## Publishing Messages

-To publish a message, you need an instance of <xref:Silverback.Messaging.Publishing.IPublisher>, which can be injected via dependency injection.
+To publish a message, you need an instance of <xref:Silverback.Messaging.Publishing.IPublisher>, which is registered with the DI container as a transient service.

 ```csharp
 using Silverback.Messaging.Publishing;